karanpratapsingh/learn-go/README.md

 Go has several built-in integer types of varying sizes for storing signed and unsigned integers

-The size of generic `int` and `uint` type is platform dependent.
+The size of the generic `int` and `uint` types are platform-dependent.
 This means it is 32-bits wide on a 32-bit system and 64-bits wide on a 64-bit system.

 ```go
 var i int = 404                     // Platform dependent